mgrechanik/stuff/README.md

 #### Migrations

-If you do not need additional fields to catalog ```Active Record``` model ([details](#custom-ar)) then the table for [default](#default-ar) catalog you can create by running:
+If you do not need additional fields to catalog ```Active Record``` model ([details](#custom-ar)) then the table for [default](#default-ar) catalog can be created by running:

 ```
 php yii migrate --migrationPath=@vendor/mgrechanik/yii2-catalog/src/console/migrations